Table of Contents In this article

 What is a credit freeze?

-While a fraud alert requires verification before opening any line of credit in your name, a credit freeze is even more stringent, preventing anyone from accessing your credit report.
+While a fraud alert requires verification before opening any line of credit in your name, a credit freeze is even more stringent, since it prevents all parties from accessing your credit report.

-That means that you cannot apply for new credit lines once you implement a credit freeze.
-And only you can lift the credit freeze, using a password or PIN to unlock your account with any of the credit bureaus.
+That means you cannot apply for new credit accounts once you implement a credit freeze.
+But you can unfreeze your credit when you’re ready to apply for a new credit account by using a password or PIN to unlock your credit report with any of the credit bureaus.
 A credit freeze is the ultimate tool for locking down your credit profile and warding off any attempts at identity theft.
-We alsocollected information on when and how to use a credit freeze.

 Fraud alert vs. credit freeze: Which one is right for me?

 Fraud alerts and credit freezes can be handy tools for protecting your identity.
-Fraud protection is sort of like a two-factor authentication process for accessing your credit, whereas a credit freeze blocks anyone from accessing your credit -- until you remove it.
-This chart provides a brief overview of the differences and similarities:
+Fraud protection is sort of like a two-factor authentication process for accessing your credit, whereas a credit freeze blocks anyone from accessing your credit until you remove it.

 Fraud alert vs. credit freeze